aarontran/snr-filaments/agenda.md

 IF we add some count criterion -- make a note in the manuscript (each energy band has at least ??? counts (integrated) at the peak's maximum datum).

-Manuscript (highest priority):

-* further work on introduction and transport model text.
-Careful literature review, aggregate some questions for Sean!

-Data, numbers:

 * Go through `regions-all.reg` and add regions w/ bad 0.7-1 keV FWHMs.
   Review larger region selection, w/ new criteria for region selections.
   And, run them all through the fitting pipeline to help w/ region rejection.
   (regions-6, after looking at regions-5)

+  IF we use the larger regions, must check the spectra carefully.

+  -- Rerun the specextract pipeline -- then cull regions one more time.
+  Then run the specextract pipeline, generate new plots of profiles + spectra, and run all fits + errors.

 * Kepler -- cull regions by w/e criteria, prepare regions-2 w/ 4 energy bands.
-  Have simple/full model fits for Monday.
   Go off of the peak cts/region, as I am doing w/ Tycho now.
-* Cas A -- select first round of regions, get FWHMs -- would be useful to discuss on Monday.
+* Cas A -- select first round of regions, get FWHMs.
+  Check how we are doing on counts, may need to stick to higher bands.
+  Run w/ all three high energy bands.
+Might even try up to 9 keV or so.

 * CHECK PACHOLCZYK IN RE RESOLUTION -- avoid wasting computation time, if the resolution is too poor.  (but, work on paper first... need feedback from Sean